Please click here for a map view of approved projects. (The map has a search function.)

 Grant Awarded: £3,944

 This initiative is providing educational experiences for primary and secondary school pupils on a real farm, in conjunction with in-school presentations.

 Trimontium Museum - Trimontium Trust (completed)

-Looking at options for extending and refurbishing Trimontium Museum, situated in the heart of Melrose, this feasibility study has suggested utilising a courtyard to the rear of the existing building to provide updated facilities.
+Looking at options for extending and refurbishing Trimontium Museum, situated in the heart of Melrose, this feasibility study suggested utilising a courtyard to the rear of the existing building to provide updated facilities.

 Grant Awarded: £5,000

 Total Project Cost: £10,000

 Kelso Town Hall 200 Celebrations - Friends of Kelso Museum (completed)

 Celebrating the 200th anniversary of the building of Kelso Town Hall, the local community ran a programme of community and cultural events ran throughout the summer and autumn of 2016.